 - Body fat content

 Finding Alcohol Addiction Treatment

-Drinking too much alcohol can be dangerous and can lead to alcohol poisoning.
-This is especially dangerous in individuals who process alcohol slower than others.
+Drinking too much alcohol can be dangerous and potentially lead to alcohol poisoning.
 Frequently drinking too much can be a sign of alcohol abuse.
-Alcohol addiction treatment can help a person with an alcohol use disorder stop using alcohol.
+If you or a loved one struggles with alcohol, help is available.
+The Recovery Village at Baptist Health offers alcohol addiction treatment to help those with an alcohol use disorder begin their recovery journey.

 The Recovery Village at Baptist Health provides multiple levels of care to meet patients wherever they are, including medical detox, medication-assisted treatment, inpatient rehab, intensive outpatient and aftercare.
 Patients can enjoy several amenities, such as gyms and entertainment lounges, alongside others who know what they are going through.
 Expert staff members are there for you every step of the way.
 Contact a Recovery Advocate today to find help.

 The National Institute on Drug Abuse.
 “The Science of Drug Testing: How Alcohol Breath Tests Work” April 4, 2016.
 Accessed September 14, 2023.